 Under the new GDPR regulation, all the contacts you have in your email database for communication and marketing MUST of double opted-in to your lists.
 So, that means they actively ticked a box or selected an option and then, checked their email and clicked on a link to confirm (that’s the double bit…).
 This then ensures that the owner of the email address absolutely 100% want’s to receive emails from your company – no question.

 This is important!
 You need to let people know what you will be sending them and how often this is likely to be.
 Be as clear and transparent as you can.
 Give people as much control as possible when they sign-up to your marketing list.
 Perhaps you send customers offers, news and event promos – why not let people choose what they do and don’t want to receive when they sign up – give them full control!

 This is a biggie!
 So, under new GDPR rules you need to be able to prove that you have had consent from each person to use their email address – and, this needs to include a statement that explains to them what you will be using their email address for.
 Key data to collect here would be Name, Permission Statement, Date, Time and IP Address – but, the more the better.
 Make sure that this data is not only collected but is securely stored and can easily be called upon if/when needed.

 OK, so if you thought you can continue to use the data that you’ve already got and that you just need to play by the book form now on – nope.
-If you have email addresses in your database for which permissions have not been collected according to the GDPR’s rule book, or if you can’t provide any firm evidence of consent for your contacts, then you can’t use them.
-To repeat that, you can’t use them.
+If you have email addresses in your database for which permissions have not been collected according to the GDPR’s rule book, or if you can’t provide any firm evidence of consent for your contacts, then you can’t use them

 So, you’ll need to make sure that when a user signs up to your website, blog, offers page or whatever they are interested in – you need to be telling them exactly what you are going to be sending them, what you are using the data for, how you are storing the data etc etc (there is lots to include).